AntonioFerreras/FunctionGrapher/README.md

 This project also taught me how to use graphics in Java and ways to draw graphs with smooth curves (Lerping points).

 ## Libraries
-FUnction Grapher uses the exp4j library to evaluate the right hand side of the expression to find the y coordinate.
+Function Grapher uses the exp4j library to evaluate the right hand side of the expression to find the y coordinate.
 It is licensed under the Apache License 2.0 and was written by Frank Asseg